 Easy Butter Chicken Recipe, my take on the classic Indian chicken curry that is popular all over the world.
 With a rich and heavenly creamy sauce and a fantastic blend of spices, this dish is one of the must-try easy family dinner recipes.

 Few are the dishes that make such an impression on me from the very first time I try them.
-It wasn't until I moved to the UK some 8 years ago that I first tried a restaurant-style curry.
+It wasn't until I moved to the UK some 13 years ago that I first tried a restaurant-style chicken curry.
 Coming from a country where strong spices are not really a thing, this was certainly different.
 Good different.

 It did take me a while to get used to the heat, since I used to eat food that's rather plain.
-I knew I had to cook it myself, and so the Butter chicken recipe Indian style was created.
-My recipe is a well simplified one, an although I have used the basic spices, I decided to play safe and keep it mild, just the way I like it.
+I knew I had to cook it myself, and so this easy chicken curry was created.
+My recipe is a well simplified one, and although I have used the basic spices, I decided to play safe and keep it mild, just the way I like it.